rustwasm/wasm-bindgen/guide/src/passing-data.md

 features = ["serde-serialize"]
 ```

-In our top-level Rust file (eg lib.rs or main.rs), we must enable the Serialize
+In our top-level Rust file (eg lib.rs or main.rs), weenable the Serialize
 macro:
 ```rust
 #[macro_use]
 extern crate serde_derive;
 ```

-The data you pass must be supported by serde, or be a struct or enum that
+The data we pass at all nesting levels must be supported by serde, or be a struct or enum that
 derives the Serialize trait.
 For example, let's say we'd like to pass this
 struct to JS; doing so is not possible in bindgen directly due to the use
 of public fields, HashMaps, arrays, and nested Vecs.
 Note that we do not